coduri/VisualCrypto/docs/pages/contributing.md

 ---

 ## Thank You for Contributing!
 Contributions to this project are greatly appreciated.
-For any questions, feel free to open an issue or reach out to the maintainers- Contact details can be found in the footer of this documentation.
+For any questions, feel free to open an issue or reach out to the maintainers.
+Contact details can be found in the footer of this documentation.

 ---